Welcome & Glossary of Terms

 - We improve the product in meaningful ways every single day.

-So if you get stuck or confused in the app (or reading this guide) send us an email and we'll make it better.
+So if you get stuck or confused in the app (or reading this guide) send us an email, or a live chat, and we'll make it better.

 Thanks for joining us on this journey!